 Tasmania is a wild island south of mainland Australia teaming with fascinating history, scenic wilderness, and culinary gems.
-Once known for its tragic past as the remote island to where Australia’s convicts were exiled, Tasmania is now one of Australia’s best frontiers for adventure and boutique travel.
+Once known for its tragic past as the remote island to where Australia’s convicts were exiled, Tasmania is now one of the best frontiers for adventure and boutique tours in Australia.
 The island is vast and the sights are immense, so plan your trip wisely with this guide of the best things to do in Tasmania.

 A trip up to this iconic lookout is one of the best ways to start a trip when you visit Tasmania.
 The scenic drive leads to unobstructed views overlooking all of Hobart, Tasmania’s capital city.
 The distinctive cliffs of Mount Wellington, called the Organ Pipes, are the most famous feature, visible from the city.

 - Location: Hobart

 - Best time to visit: Sunrise or sunset provides unrivaled views

 - Tip: The summit is often cold and windy so bring proper attire.
 In addition to the open viewing platform, a glassed-in observation shelter is open seasonally for particularly chilly days.

 The Museum of Old and New Art (MONA) in Hobart is a must-visit to experience some really unique pieces of art, including sculpture and installations.
 This unique museum has become one of the most popular attractions in Tasmania and its large private collection contains some of the world’s most controversial pieces of art from antiquity through modern times.